dmuhabbatov/SalaryPrediction/README.md

 ## Problem Definition:

 Examining a set of job postings with salaries and then predicting salaries for a new set of job postings.
 Salary prediction is really important for companies to facilitate the budget projection and for future staff planning.
-Thus, analysing and finding the main factors that would impact on salary and making predictions, will help companies to solve this problem.
+Thus, analysing and finding the main factors impacting the salary predictions, will help companies to solve this problem.

 ## Datasets and features.